RedFlagAI/spaCy-entity-linker/README.md

 - it is slower than the spaCy implementation due to the use of a database for finding entities
 - no context sensitivity due to the implementation of the "max-prior method" for entitiy disambiguation (an improved method for this is in progress)
+  - NOTE: Redflag's implementation addresses this issue in our SubjectModel through our filtering system.

 ## Use